 Rhythm in Music

 Take your right hand and put it over your heart.
 With your left hand, tap your leg to the rhythm of your heart.
-Now, hopefully you have a steady recurring pulse known as your “heart beat”.
-If the beat that you’re tapping out on your leg is not steady, then turn this off, get in the car and go down to the hospital.
+Now, hopefully, you have a steady recurring pulse known as your “heartbeat”.
+If the beat that you’re tapping out on your leg is not steady, then turn this off, get in the car and get to the hospital.
 You might have a problem.
 OK then!
-Just kidding, but your heart beats continuously the same pattern minute after minute, day after day, year after year.
+Just kidding!
+But, your heart beats continuously the same pattern minute after minute, day after day, year after year.

 Listening Exercise #1 Advanced Rhythms

-In this first listening exercise I chose a musical example that Illustrates rhythms at an advanced level.
-The example that you’re about to hear is the drum line from a DCI (Drum Corps International) drum corps in rehearsal.
-The group is called the Blue Devils and is one of the best of the best when it comes this type of music.
+In this first listening exercise, I chose a musical example that Illustrates rhythms at an advanced level.
+The example that you’re about to hear is the drumline from a DCI (Drum Corps International) drum corps in rehearsal.
+The group is called the Blue Devils and is one of the best of the best when it comes to this type of music.
 These members are all volunteers and selected by audition from hundreds of musicians that apply because of their expertise and musicianship.

-As you watch the video observe the intricate rhythms being played by these drummers.
+Listen and watch the video to observe the intricate rhythms being played by these drummers.
 All the rhythms were written by a specialist in this field.
 The composer knows these instruments extremely well and the musicians playing them.
 As you watch, notice that there is not just one Snare Drum player but many players playing the same parts.
-In the group there are up to six instruments what are called “Tom Toms“.
+In the group, there are up to six instruments which are called “Tom Toms“.
 This instrument is made up of three/four different pitched drums connected together with a special frame and can produce three/four separate sounds.
-A high pitch, a middle and a low pitch.
+A high pitch, a middle, and a low pitch.
 They also have five multiple size bass drums.
 And to complete this group they have Cymbal players.
 By themselves, we could call this a ”percussion ensemble”.
 But, when you put this ensemble with the rest of the instruments which is comprised of brass instruments, we have a drum and bugle corps.